Anuradha0501/Anuradha0501/README.md

 # Hi there 👋, I am Anuradha Jadon
-#### I am Working as a Assistant System Engineer - Trainee at Tata Consultancy Services.
+#### I am Working as a System Engineer at Tata Consultancy Services.
 2022 Undergraduate with problem-solving skills and ability to perform well in a team.
 Did B.Tech in Computer science engineering from ITM Gwalior.

 Skills:  HTML / CSS / JavaScript / Java / Python (Basic)

-- 🔭 I’m currently working on  Frontend web development
+- 🔭 I’m currently working on a Healthcare project in GE Healthcare (Skills used JAVA, Embedded CPP, Linux, Jenkins)
-- 🌱 I’m currently learning  Backend developement and Android
+- 🌱 I’m currently learning Project Management Skills
 - 😄 Pronouns: She / Her